A client reviewing an environmental compliance report with an environmental consultant

 Stormwater Pollution Prevention

-Sites with industrial stormwater permits must adhere to stormwater pollution prevention guidelines.
+Sites with industrial stormwater permits must follow stormwater pollution prevention programs.
 Permit holders must create a Stormwater Pollution Prevention Plan (SWPPP).
 Some sites must update their SWPPP annually.
-Failing to do so can cause the permit to be revoked.
+Failing to do so can result in enforcement actions or permit oversight consequences.

 Hazardous Waste

 Any company that generates large quantities of hazardous waste must perform regular reporting.
-These reports must be submitted every year.
-The report should detail:
+These reports should include:

 Air Emissions

 The EPA requires certain sites to submit regular air emissions reports.
-This regulation applies to sites that can emit specific air contaminants above EPA thresholds.
-It applies even if the site did not emit that amount of contaminants in the previous year.
+This applies to sites that emit specific air contaminants above EPA thresholds.
+Even if no emissions occurred, reporting may still be necessary to remain in compliance.
+States may require more frequent reporting and additional assessment or monitoring depending on regional programs or government guidelines.

 Why You Should Outsource Environmental Compliance Reporting